noeliarico/kemeny/README.md

     - `to_python_ranking(ranking, name = "r")` gives the python code to create the `ranking` using numpy. `name` is the name of the variable using on python.
-    - `to_python_om(matix, name = "om")` gives the python code to create the outranking matrix `matrix` using numpy. `name` is the name of the variable using to store the ouranking matrix on python.
+    - `to_python_om(matix, name = "om")` gives the python code to create the outranking matrix `matrix` using numpy. `name` is the name of the variable using to store the outranking matrix on python.